rust-stuco/lectures/week3/slides.md

 * At any given time, you can have either:
     * One mutable reference (exclusive reference)
-    * Or any number of immutable references (shared references)
+    * Any number of immutable references (shared references)
-* Memory access through references is always valid
+* Memory access through references is guaranteed to be valid

 ---

-# Pop Quiz: Question 1
+# Review Question 1

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-Does this compile?
+Why doesn't this compile?

 ```rust
 fn main() {